-Following the completion of the Exchange Transaction on January 1, 2021, our equity interest in Northshore, the holding company that owns Atrium and Arden, was reduced to 13.8% from 54.1%.
+We owned 13.8% of Northshore as an equity method investment and we sold our interest in the entity in December 2023.
 We have accounted for our residual equity interest in Northshore as an investment in a privately held equity security at fair value.